-On rare occasions, and for only a few days per year, the winds at Melbourne Airport will require the use of Runway 09 for arrivals all day.
-On these days, communities will notice an increase in arrivals on these flight paths (approximately 40 flights on the WAREN STAR).
+On rare occasions and for only a few days per year, the winds at Melbourne airport will require the use of Runway 09 for arrivals all day.
+On these days, communities will notice an increase in arrivals on these flight paths (approximately 150 flights on the BOYSE/LIZZI/WAREN STAR and 140 flights on the ARBEY STAR).